Elena Mukhina: Personal life

 Mukhina was given a larger apartment with a balcony she could access and a pension, along with a television.
 Other gymnasts and sports societies aided her and raised money, and she was also visited by medical students who attempted to help improve her paralysis.

 Mukhina graduated from the Physical Culture Institute in 1984 and noted that she was "extremely grateful" to her teachers, as they had to come to her bedside to teach her and give exams.
 In a 1987 interview, she said that she was thinking about working in sports not as a coach but "on a mass scale", although her day-to-day life was focused on reading books and training in a manner inspired by Valentin Dikul, who made a significant recovery after a spinal injury.
 She also received letters from gymnasts she had competed against, as well as former teammate Yelena Davydova, whom she called "a real friend".
 In 1989, she said that Dikul's training method damaged her kidneys and caused her to need several surgeries and hospital stays, so she had to stop the exercises, for which Dikul publicly criticized her.

 She was a guest columnist for The Moscow News in the late 1980s.
 Her injury was a featured topic in the 1991 A&E documentary More Than a Game, and her World Championship performance was included in the ABC Sports video Gymnastics' Greatest Stars.
 Mukhina was fond of horses and liked riding before her accident, and she also enjoyed ballet and animated cartoons.
 After her injury, she continued to watch gymnastics competitions.
 Near the end of her life, she became religious.

 She was cared for by her grandmother and, after 2000, by Elena Gurina, a former gymnast who had once performed with Mukhina.

 Legacy

 After Mukhina's paralysis and several other close calls with other Olympic-eligible female gymnasts, the Thomas salto was removed from the Code of Points as an allowed skill for women.
-It remained an allowed skill for men as of 2013, but as of the 2017–2020 quad, rollout skills were banned for both men and women.
+It remained an allowed skill for men until 2017 when it was also removed from the Code of Points.

 In late July 2021, many people compared Mukhina with Simone Biles, in defense of Biles' decision to pull out of the 2020 Tokyo Olympics while citing health concerns.